 - Be a US citizen or permanent resident;

 - Have a Form I-130 approved by USCIS;

-- There is not yet an immigrant visa available for the requested relative; Y
+- An immigrant visa is not yet available for the requested family member; and

 - Have been invited to participate in the program by the National Visa Center (NVC).

-While to be the main beneficiary of the program abroad there are two fundamental requirements:
+While to be the main beneficiary of the alien program there are two fundamental requirements:

-- Be a Cuban citizen with residence in Cuba; Y
+- Be a Cuban citizen residing in Cuba; and

 To determine if you qualify to apply for parole for a Cuban relative you must: